 Tarrant County Diversion Programs

-The Tarrant County Diversion Programs require you have an attorney to assist you with the application process and guide you through the program.
+As mentioned, Tarrant County has a number of diversion programs.
+Each program requires you to have an attorney who will assist you with the application process and guide you through the program.
 Our firm has helped a great number of individuals enter diversion programs.
-As former Tarrant County prosecutors we are uniquely positioned to advise you on how to maximize your chances of getting into a Tarrant County Diversion Program.
+As former Tarrant County prosecutors, we are uniquely positioned to advise you about how to maximize your chances of getting into a Tarrant County Diversion Program.

 Tarrant County First Offender Drug Program (FODP)